Shaurya-Sarma/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

 This web application is intended to be a local multiplayer Tic-Tac-Toe game.
-It is created by Shaurya Sarma.
+It was created by Shaurya Sarma.

 Here is a [Live Demo](https://shaurya-sarma.github.io/Tic-Tac-Toe/).